Selskar Abbey: Second foundation

 The surviving ruins are of the abbey which was founded about 1190 by Alexander de la Roche, ancestor of the Roche family who hold the title Baron Fermoy.
 The abbey was built with Dundry stone and dressed granite.
+A synod was held there in 1240.
+The square bell tower is thought to be of the 14th century.

 In the early 1400s Ardcolm Church, Castlebridge, was appropriated to Selskar by the Bishop of Ferns, Patrick Barrett.

-We have a glimpse of everyday life in the abbey through a letter which John Topcliffe, the Lord Chief Justice of Ireland, addressed to Henry VIII in about 1512.
+We have a glimpse of life in the abbey through a letter which John Topcliffe, the Lord Chief Justice of Ireland, addressed to Henry VIII in 1511.
 He complained that the monks who "time out of mind" had chosen their own Prior, had elected a "good blessed religious man" as Prior, but that the Abbot had turned him out.
 It is unclear why the Chief Justice, who was an Englishman without any obvious ties to Wexford, nor to the Augustinian Order, was so concerned about the affair, nor why he thought the King would be interested.
 The King's reply, if any, is not recorded.

 Suppression and later history

 The Abbey was suppressed in 1542 and the property was given to John Parker, the Master of the Rolls in Ireland.
 It later passed to the Stafford family.

-The Abbey was reportedly sacked by Oliver Cromwell's troops in 1649.
+The Abbey was reportedly sacked in 1649.
+Along with six other Wexford churches, it was destroyed following the surrender of the town to Oliver Cromwell that year.
+Cromwell ordered the bells of the abbey shipped to the arsenal at Chester, possibly with the intention of having them melted down for gun metal.
+Instead, the Dean of Liverpool purchased and removed them to the Old Church near River Street, Liverpool.

 Today

-Selskar Abbey is now part of the Westgate Heritage Tower; it reopened to the public in July 2012.
+Selskar Abbey is part of the Westgate Heritage Tower; it reopened to the public in July 2012.
 However it can only be visited as part of a guided tour, run by volunteers from Wexford Lions Club (Monday to Saturday, at 11am leaving from the heritage centre at Westgate(Y35 X2DK) - in July & August).